Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Abstract

 \section{Abstract}

-Graph spectral representations are fundamental in graph signal processing, offering a rigorous framework for analyzing and processing graph-structured data.
-The graph fractional Fourier transform (GFRFT) extends the classical graph Fourier transform (GFT) with a fractional-order parameter, enabling a flexible spectral analysis while preserving mathematical consistency.
-The angular graph Fourier transform (AGFT) introduces angular control via GFT eigenvector rotation; however, existing constructions fail to degenerate to the GFT at zero angle, which is a critical flaw that undermines theoretical consistency and interpretability.
-To resolve these complementary limitations—GFRFT’s lack of angular regulation and AGFT’s defective degeneracy—this study proposes an angular GFRFT (AGFRFT), a unified framework that integrates fractional order and angular spectral analyses with theoretical rigor.
-A degeneracy-friendly rotation matrix family ensures exact GFT degeneration at a zero angle, with two AGFRFT variants (I-AGFRFT and II-AGFRFT) defined as follows: rigorous theoretical analyses confirm their unitarity, invertibility, and smooth parameter dependence.
-Both support learnable joint parameterization of the angle and fractional order, enabling adaptive spectral processing for diverse graph signals.
-Extensive experiments on real-world data denoising, image denoising, and point cloud denoising demonstrate that AGFRFT outperforms GFRFT and AGFT in terms of spectral concentration, reconstruction quality, and controllable spectral manipulation, establishing a robust and flexible tool for integrated angular-fractional spectral analysis in graph signal processing.
+Graph spectral representations are fundamental in graph signal processing, providing a rigorous framework for analyzing graph-structured data.
+The graph fractional Fourier transform (GFRFT) extends the graph Fourier transform (GFT) through a fractional-order parameter, enabling flexible spectral analysis with mathematical consistency.
+The angular graph Fourier transform (AGFT) further introduces angular control by rotating GFT eigenvectors; however, existing constructions may fail to reduce exactly to the GFT at zero angle, weakening theoretical consistency and interpretability.
+To address these complementary limitations, namely the lack of rotation-based basis control in GFRFT and the defective zero-angle degeneracy of AGFT, this paper proposes the rotation-parameterized graph fractional Fourier transform (RP-GFRFT), which unifies fractional order and rotation-parameterized spectral analysis.
+A degeneracy-preserving rotation matrix family is constructed to guarantee exact GFT reduction at zero angle.
+Two RP-GFRFT variants, I-RP-GFRFT and II-RP-GFRFT, are then formulated, with theoretical analyses confirming their unitarity, invertibility, reduction behavior, and smooth parameter dependence.
+The fractional order and rotation angle are jointly optimized for adaptive graph spectral filtering.
+Experiments on real-world signals, images, and point clouds demonstrate that RP-GFRFT improves denoising accuracy, reconstruction quality, and feature preservation over GFRFT, AGFT, and representative filtering baselines.